 - (a) Assessment Boards are appointed on behalf of the Academic Board to make decisions on student progression, award, award of credit or withdrawal from a programme of study as a result of academic failure.
 They make such decisions through their consideration of student results on delegated authority from the Academic Board.
-An Assessment Board may be required to review a decision or have a decision annulled as a result of an academic appeal (see section 17). - (b) For each Part of each Undergraduate and Graduate programme and each Postgraduate and Diploma programme there shall be an Assessment Board.
+An Assessment Board may be required to review a decision or have a decision annulled as a result of an academic appeal (see section 1.15). - (b) There shall be an Assessment Board at the end of each programme and at the end of each year of a multi-year programme.
 Additional Assessment Boards may be held at other key progression points.

-A meeting of an Assessment Board shall normally be held as soon as convenient after the completion of the assessment at the end of each Part of an Undergraduate or Graduate programme or each Postgraduate or Diploma programme, or where relevant key progression point.
+A meeting of an Assessment Board shall normally be held as soon as convenient after the completion of the assessment at the end of each year of a programme, or, where relevant, at other key progression points.